 All standards used in the field and laboratory are traceable to certified reference materials.
-Standards preparation is fully documented and maintained in a standards log book.
+Standards preparation is fully documented and maintained.
 Each documentation includes information concerning the standard identification, starting materials, including concentration, amount used and lot number; date prepared, expiration date and preparer's initials/signature.
 The reagent bottle is labeled in a way that will trace the reagent back to preparation.